wolfgangasdf/iqp-book/sp-concepts.md

 Now, it is one of the most profound discoveries in quantum mechanics that fundamental particles in nature seem to have a spin angular momentum, despite they are considered to be “point like” if their position is measured.
 Note: if we measure e.g. the position of the electron in the hydrogen atom many, many times, we will of course reproduce the spatial wavefunction probability distribution which we have seen before – but as far as we know, the electron should be considered a point-like particle if its position is measured.
 This is fascinating and very different to a classical world, you will get used to it.

 The spin is so important in quantum mechanics because of a number of reasons, but probably above all because all known fundamental particles (electron, photon, quarks, gluons and a few more) have a nonzero spin - except for the recently discovered Higgs boson, which was confirmed experimentally in 2013 – it has zero spin.

-TODO [selfass: which numbers can take up the magnetic quantum number m for given ell?
-Corr: -ell, -ell+1…ell ; wrong: in ½ steps.; wrong: 0…ell]

 ## Spin Operators and Commutation Relations